Kotlin/kotlinx-kover/README.md

     }

     htmlReport {
-        onCheck.set(false) // true to run koverHtmlReport task during the execution of the check task (if it exists) of the current project reportDir.set(layout.buildDirectory.dir("my-project-report/html-result")) // change report directory
+        onCheck.set(false) // set to true to run koverHtmlReport task during the execution of the check task (if it exists) of the current project reportDir.set(layout.buildDirectory.dir("my-project-report/html-result")) // change report directory
         overrideFilters {
             classes { // override common class filter